Saving Recipes

 - Click

-to run it immediately - Click
+Useto run it immediately - Click

-to see the recipe details first, then click Load Recipe to run it
+Previewto see the recipe details first, then click Load Recipe to run it

 - Click

-The CLI can run recipes saved from Goose Desktop without any conversion.
+The CLI can run recipes saved from goose Desktop without any conversion.
 Both CLI-created and Desktop-saved recipes work with all recipe commands.